 It is quite unique with a transparent, fluid-filled cover on its head, through which the lenses of its eyes can be seen.

 Irrawaddy Dolphin is an aquatic dolphin found in the Bay of Bengal and Southeast Asia.
-Quite sadly, there are just 92 individuals that still exist, making them very scarce.
-They are mostly found in the 118-mile stretch of the river between Cambodia and Lao.
+Quite sadly, there are very few individuals that still exist, making them very scarce.
+They are mostly found in the 118-mile stretch of the river between Cambodia and Laos.

 They feed principally on fish, which they find with sonar since they are nearly blind.
 Their most notable feature is a round head with no distinct beak.

 This adorable lemur is a Sunda Colugo or Sunda flying lemur is a species of colugo, native to Indonesia, Thailand, Malaysia, and Singapore.
-Sunda flying Lemurs are not only cute, but they are also really smart as they’re capable of learning new tasks that are often too complex for primates and monkeys.
+Sunda flying Lemurs are not only cute, but they are also really smart as they’re capable of learning new tasks that are often too complex for other primates.

-This glowing blue fish can be found in shallow waters of the tropical and subtropical parts of the Caribbean Sea and the Atlantic Ocean.
-These Parrotfish are an anemonefish and they can live for a while as male or female – but sometimes hormones kick in and cause it to change gender, now isn't that neat?
+This glowing-blue fish can be found in shallow waters of the tropical and subtropical parts of the Caribbean Sea and the Atlantic Ocean.
+These Parrotfish are anemonefish: they can live for a while as male or female – but sometimes hormones kick in and cause it to change gender, now isn't that neat?